About the conference

 – the International Committee of the Red Cross (ICRC)

-Switzerland, as depository State of the Geneva Conventions of 1949 and their Additional Protocols , maintains the list of the High Contracting Parties to the Geneva Conventions.
+Switzerland, as the depository State of the 1949 Geneva Conventions and their Additional Protocols, maintains the list of the High Contracting Parties to the Geneva Conventions.

 The Geneva Conventions and their Additional Protocols are at the core of international humanitarian law, the body of international law that regulates the conduct of armed conflict and seeks to limit its effects.

-The Protocols specifically protect people who are not taking part in the hostilities (civilians, health workers and aid workers) and those who are no longer participating in the hostilities, such as wounded, sick and shipwrecked soldiers and prisoners of war.
+The Additional Protocols specifically protect people who are not taking part in the hostilities (civilians, health-care workers and aid workers) and those who are no longer participating in the hostilities, such as wounded, sick and shipwrecked soldiers and prisoners of war.

 Observers, which include humanitarian organizations, the United Nations and several of its specialized agencies, non-governmental organizations and other humanitarian partners.